keboola/connection-docs/components/extractors/marketing-sales/criteo/index.md

 * TOC
 {:toc}

-This extractor uses the Criteo Marketing Solutions API to extract data on ad performance.
+This data source connector uses the Criteo Marketing Solutions API to extract data on ad performance.

 ## Getting Credentials